 Black people in America are nearly 3 times as likely to be shot and killed by the police than white Americans.

 What are the solutions?

 Violence Intervention Programs

-Violence intervention programs provide comprehensive support to individuals who are at greatest risk of gunshot victimization.
+Violence intervention programs provide evidence and community-informed, comprehensive support to individuals who are at greatest risk of gunshot victimization.
 These programs are shown to reduce gunshot woundings and deaths in the neighborhoods most impacted by gun violence.